bonitasoft/bonita-doc/md/getting-started-tutorial.md

 Fill out the request form as Walter, then log in as Helen and do the review task.
 When the review form is displayed, it contains the information that Walter entered in the request form.
 You can approve or refuse the request.

-Once process is finished you can see the request information as stored in the test database in Bonita Studio:
+Once process is finished you can see the request information as stored in the business data database in Bonita Studio:
 1. From the menu bar, choose **Development** menu, choose **Business Data Model**, and then choose **Brows data (h2 console)...**.
-This opens the h2 (test database) web interface in a web browser.
+This opens the h2 (business data database) web interface in a web browser.
 1. In the left tree menu click on TRAVELREQUEST.
 This will generate an SQL select query.
 1. Click on **Run (Ctrl+Enter)** button.
 You should view all the requests created by running the Travel Request process.